klauspost/compress/README.md

 Input is split into blocks of 64kb of, and they are encoded independently (no backreferences across blocks) for the best speed.
 Contrary to Snappy the output is entropy-encoded, so you will almost always see better compression than Snappy.
 But Snappy is still about twice as fast as Snappy in deflate mode.

 Level 2 and 3 have also been replaced.
-Level 2 is capable is matching between blocks and level 3 checks up to two hashes for matches before choosing the longest for encoding the match.
+Level 2 is capable is matching between blocks and level 3 checks up to two hashes for matches it will try.

 ## compression levels